genome/bfx-workshop/lectures/week_04/alignment_assignment.md

 ### Merge and sort alignments

 Now that we have two read group BAMs, we want to combine them into a single BAM with all of the alignments for the Normal HCC1395 sample.
 At the same time, we'll **sort** the alignments by position.
 Right now, the reads are in the order they came off the sequencer, which means reads from the same part of the genome are scattered all through the file.
-Most downstream tools (including IGV, which we'll use for homework) need them ordered by chromosome and position instead.
+Most downstream tools (including IGV, which we'll use below) need them ordered by chromosome and position instead.

 We can do both in one step, by piping `samtools merge` into `samtools sort`: